 Although I did whinge intensely, blamed the universe, kicked and cried like a little brat the first 1.5 years, thinking I must have been mad to say those sort of things back then.

-I wanted to be comfortable, I wanted to fit in, I desperately wanted to stop struggling.
+I had wanted to be comfortable, to fit in quickly.
+I desperately wanted to stop struggling.

-Now that things have settled down a little, I recall all those things again.
+Now that things have settled down a little, I am able to recall all those things again.
 And I am thankful to be able to.

 In life, we have to actively participate, not sit back and coast.

 Some people are incredibly talented because they get involved with their life.